aws/universal-test-runner/README.md

 should be is tough to say; we'll have to do some brainstorming to come up with a good name.)**

-codeaws-test-runner is a command-line tool that uses the [Test Discovery Protocol](./protocol/README.md) to run tests for any programming language and any test framework.
+codeaws-test-runner is a command-line tool that uses the [Test Execution Protocol](./protocol/README.md) to run tests for any programming language and any test framework.
 For example, to run tests in a project using Jest: